-A rotating proxy is a proxy which has rotating IP addresses, it means that the proxy server will change it’s (and yours) IP every a defined amount of time or requests (or just naturally every now and then).
+A rotating proxy is a proxy that has rotating IP addresses, it means that the proxy server will change its (and yours) IP every a defined amount of time or requests (or just naturally every now and then).

 These proxies are also called dynamic proxies and they look more natural and are considered of higher quality since real users have their IPs changed once in a while, for example, when they restart their home router.

 For this reason, a residential proxy must be a rotating proxy, since real users have their IPs naturally rotated once in a while.